 In addition, the BESIII Collaboration searched for $Z_{cs}$ structures in the processes $e^+e^- \to K^+K^- \psi(3686)$~\cite{BESIII:2024vjf} and $e^+e^- \to K_S^0K_S^0 \psi(3686)$~\cite{BESIII:2024aya}.
 In Ref.~\cite{BESIII:2024vjf}, the BESIII Collaboration fitted the $M^2_{K^\pm}$ distributions using two different schemes.
 The mass of $Z_{cs}$ was assumed to be around 4.205 GeV in Fit I (as shown in Fig.~\ref{Fig:Zcs-BESIII-2s} (a)) and around 4.315 GeV in Fit II (as shown in Fig.~\ref{Fig:Zcs-BESIII-2s} (b)).
 In Fit I, the mass and width for $Z_{cs}^\pm$ were fitted to be $(4208 \pm 3.1)$ MeV and $6.1 \pm 5.7$ MeV, respectively, with a global significance of $1.2\sigma$.
 In Fit II, the resonance parameters of $Z_{cs}^\pm$ were determined to be $M = (4316 \pm 2.7)$ MeV and $\Gamma = (9.0 \pm 8.6)$ MeV, with a global significance of $1.1\sigma$.
 The BESIII Collaboration also searched for the $Z_{cs}^0$ in the $K_{S}^0\psi(3686)$ invariant mass distributions of the process $e^+e^- \to K_S^0K_S^0 \psi(3686)$~\cite{BESIII:2024aya}.
 As shown in Fig.~\ref{Fig:Zcs-BESIII-2s} (c), the $K_{S}^0\psi(3686)$ invariant mass distribution is consistent with three-body phase space, and no obvious structure is observed. \end{itemize}

 As indicated in Ref.~\cite{Chen:2013wca}, the lineshapes of the $Z_{cs}$ structures depend on the initial state.
-For example, the structure near the $D_s D^\ast/D_s^\ast D$ threshold is prominent in the di-kaon decay of $Y(4660)$, whereas the structure near the $D_s^\ast D^\ast$ threshold is expected to be more evident in the $\psi(4790)$ decay.
-To further investigate the $Z_{cs}$ structures in the hidden-charm di-kaon decays of higher charmonia, larger data samples are required, which should be accessible to the BESIII and Belle II Collaborations.
+For example, the structure near the $D_s D^\ast/D_s^\ast D$ threshold is prominent in the di-kaon decay of $Y(4660)$, whereas the structure near the $D_s^\ast D^\ast$ threshold is expected to be more evident in the $\psi(4790)$ decay. \changelabel{Such a lineshape dependence on the intial state is also find by Ref.~\cite{Du:2022jjv,Baru:2021ddn,Yang:2020nrt}, where it can be related to the triangle singularity effect}.
+Thus, to further investigate the $Z_{cs}$ structures in the hidden-charm di-kaon decays of higher charmonia, larger data samples are required, which should be accessible to the BESIII and Belle II Collaborations.